sotrh/learn-wgpu/docs/beginner/tutorial8-depth/README.md

 }
 ```

 2. There's another type of buffer called a stencil buffer.
 It's common practice to store the stencil buffer and depth buffer in the same texture.
 These fields control values for stencil testing.
-Since we aren't using a stencil buffer, we'll use default values.
+We'll use default values since we aren't using a stencil buffer.
 We'll cover stencil buffers [later](../../todo).

 Don't forget to store the `depth_texture` in `State`.